 Butler take

-That is a serious advantage.
+That is a real advantage.

 Sources